wordofwarning/wordofwarning.org/coronavirus/index.md

 • IPSE (Association of Independent Professionals + the Self Employed)'s <a href="http://www.ipse.co.uk/ipse-news/news-listing/coronavirus-ipse-activity-and-advice-freelancers.html" target="_blank">Coronavirus page</a> — what they're doing + advice for freelancers + the self-employed.
 • Live Art Development Agency (LADA)'s <a href="http://www.thisisliveart.co.uk/resources/covid-19-support-resources" target="_blank">Covid-19 support + resources page</a> — aims to gather information to support affected artists + arts workers.
 • <a href="http://livestreamarchive.co.uk/resources" target="_blank">Live Stream Archive</a> + <a href="http://www.facebook.com/groups/livestreamingarts" target="_blank">Live Streaming Arts Facebook group</a> — expertise, information + advice on how to share live performance with, and connect to, audiences online.
-• Manchester International Festival have a <a href="http://mif.co.uk/resources-for-freelance-creatives/" target="_blank">Resources For Artists + Freelancers page</a>.
+• Manchester International Festival's <a href="http://mif.co.uk/resources-for-freelance-creatives/" target="_blank">Resources For Artists + Freelancers page</a>.
-• MIF have a <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">Zoom drop in for artists + freelance creatives</a> — join John McGrath + Mark Ball on Tuesdays + Thursdays at 2pm (*was daily*).
+• MIF's <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">Zoom drop in for artists + freelance creatives</a> — join John McGrath + Mark Ball on Tuesdays + Thursdays at 2pm (*was daily*).
 • Supercool's <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">blog</a> — links, resources + ideas on quick routes to live-streaming.
 • The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.
-• Theatre Support Information from UK Theatre and SOLT — a <a href="http://theatresupport.info" target="_blank">centralised support + advice page</a> for anyone in the theatre industry with info about how + where you can access support from leading theatrical charities.
+• <a href="http://theatresupport.info" target="_blank">Theatre Support Information</a> from UK Theatre and SOLT — advice for anyone in the theatre industry with info about how + where you can access support from leading theatrical charities.
 ##### Opportunities
-• Arts Fundraising & Philanthropy announce a <a href="http://artsfundraising.org.uk/networks-funding" target="_blank">programme of funding for virtual networks</a> to support the sector + bring arts fundraisers together.
+• Arts Fundraising & Philanthropy's <a href="http://artsfundraising.org.uk/networks-funding" target="_blank">programme of funding for virtual networks</a> to support the sector + bring arts fundraisers together.
-• Disability arts online have <a href="http://disabilityarts.online/magazine/news/disability-arts-online-announces-new-commissions-for-disabled-artists" target="_blank">some commissions available </a>.
+• Disability arts online's <a href="http://disabilityarts.online/magazine/news/disability-arts-online-announces-new-commissions-for-disabled-artists" target="_blank">new commissions (*deadline 6 April*)</a>.
 • Greater Manchester Combined Authority's Culture, Creative + Night Time Economy team are announcing how they can help orgs, artists + freelancers that *aren't* in their portfolio on twitter at <a href="http://twitter.com/GM_Culture" target="_blank">@GM_Culture</a>.
-• GMCA's <a href="http://twitter.com/GM_Culture/status/1242747895876661248" target="_blank">COVID-19 Creative Commissions</a> applications are now available — deadline Wed 1 Apr, 5pm.
+• GMCA's <a href="http://twitter.com/GM_Culture/status/1242747895876661248" target="_blank">COVID-19 Creative Commissions</a> applications are now available (*deadline Wed 1 Apr, 5pm*).
 Email cultureteam@greatermanchester-ca.gov.uk to request more info + an application form.
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.
 • MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a>.
-• Scottee has <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">some paid opportunities available</a>.
+• Scottee & Friends have <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">various paid opportunities</a>.
 • The Space, ACE + BBC Arts' <a href="http://www.thespace.org/resource/culture-quarantine" target="_blank">new £250,000 Culture in Quarantine fund</a> — to help 25 artists create video, audio + interactive works from self-isolation.